lindbrook/cholera/README.md

 ![](man/figures/README-voronoi-1.png)

 The second flavor is based on the walking distance along the roads on the map.
 While more accurate, it's computationally more demanding.
 To compute these distances, I transform the roads on the map into a network graph and turn the computation of walking distance into a graph theory problem.
 For each case (observed or simulated), I compute the shortest path, weighted by the length of roads, to the nearest pump.
-Then, applying the "rinse and repeat" principle, the different pump neighborhoods emerge:
+Then, "rinse and repeat" and the different pump neighborhoods emerge:

 ``` r
 plot(neighborhoodWalking())